top of page

 Here, when λ is the wavelength, the relationship between κ and α is expressed as follows:

-As can be seen from ④a, in order to calculate the energy reflectance R0 of an absorbing medium, it is necessary to know both the refractive index n and the extinction coefficient κ of that material.
-However, since we want to determine the absorption coefficient α through measurement, the extinction coefficient κ is an unknown quantity in the first place, as can be seen from ④b.
+As can be seen from (1)-①a, to calculate the energy reflectance R0 of an absorbing medium, it is necessary to know both the refractive index n and the extinction coefficient κ of that material.
+However, since we want to determine the absorption coefficient α through measurement, the extinction coefficient κ is an unknown quantity, as can be seen from (1)-①b.
+Therefore, if left as is, the number of unknown quantities will be greater than the number of equations, making it impossible to solve.

 Here, when λ=0.00055 mm, the relationship between the absorption length 1/α and κ can be plotted as follows: